cjsewall9/my-website/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: University of Pittsburgh
+- name: University of Pittsburgh School of Medicine
   url: ""

 # Short bio (displayed in user profile at end of posts)